- What is Breathing Space?

 - Process improvement

 What is Breathing Space?

-Breathing Space is a debt respite scheme launching on 4 May 2021.
+Breathing Space is a debt respite scheme launched on 4 May 2021.
 It provides protections for people living in England and Wales who are in debt.
 This includes pausing enforcement action and contact from creditors, and freezing interest and charges on their debts.

 We believe Breathing Space is a great opportunity for the debt advice sector and will improve outcomes for customers.
 The protections it will give customers will give them time and space to stabilise their financial situation, engage with advice and find a solution.
 This has the potential to encourage better engagement with debt advice and improve customer experience.

 To ensure this opportunity is maximised, the Money and Pensions Service (MaPS) is supporting the debt advice sector with the implementation of Breathing Space.